-In Cloud Run, each revision is automatically scaled to the number of container instances needed to handle all incoming requests.
-When a revision does not receive any traffic, by default it is scaled in to zero container instances.
+In Cloud Run, each revision is automatically scaled to the number of instances needed to handle all incoming requests or events.
+When a revision does not receive any traffic, by default it is scaled in to zero instances.
 However, if desired, you can change this default to specify an instance to be kept idle or "warm" using the minimum instances setting.

-In addition to the rate of incoming requests, the number of instances scheduled is impacted by:
+In addition to the rate of incoming requests or events, the number of instances scheduled is impacted by:

 - The maximum number of instances setting